60 Years in Whitehorse!

 Also in 2009, in consideration of the elderly people who had difficulty entering the sanctuary, the church undertook the installation of an elevator style lift at a cost of $40,000.
 The renovations necessary (to accommodate the lift) and the construction of the area was contributed by Myron Penner.

 In 2010, the church was looking to stretch it's reach into the communities.
 With an eye on the community of Tagish, the church began to pray.
 In May 2010 the first service was held in Tagish in the home of Myron & Shelley Penner.
-Services were eventually moved to the Tagish Community Hall, where they continue to be held.
+Services were eventually moved to the Tagish Community Hall, where they were held until 2020.

 Back in Whitehorse, with the building getting older, and in preparation for the church's 50th anniversary, the call went out for a Work & Witness team to come and help us re-stain our building.
 Much of the building was well overdue in needing a fresh coat of stain.
 After nearly two years of waiting and searching, the Juneau Church of the Nazarene (Alaska) answered the call and sent a team in 2012 to undertake this project.
 With piles of scaffolding and many gallons of stain (most of which actually did end up on the building) the project was completed in a week; giving the church a fresh new look.